With summer coming to a close, are you starting to think about hobbies and crafts to keep you occupied during autumn and

 Craft with nature

 Crafting with materials from nature is a low-cost, eco-friendly and easy way to get creative, and it’s ideal for getting the kids involved too.
-You could make some lovely leaf mason jar lanterns, or have a go at leaf printing.
+I’ve got lots of autumn nature crafts for you to explore.
+You could make some lovely leaf mason jar lanterns, have a go at leaf printing, or make a pumpkin fairy house.

 Try your hand at pottery